ludmanp/ZendLess/README.md

 ## References

-+ For more info on lessphp see http://leafo.net/lessphp/ , full documentation http://leafo.net/lessphp/docs/
++ For more info on **lessphp** see http://leafo.net/lessphp/ , full documentation http://leafo.net/lessphp/docs/
-+ For more information on `.less` see http://lesscss.org/
++ For more information on *less* see http://lesscss.org/